BAIS1C/MyMories-ChromeExtension/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU PUBLIC LIMITED License - Attribution and Link back to Repo please. see the [LICENSE](LICENSE) file for details.

 ## 🌟 Support